spacepatcher/softrace/README.md

 ### Create database file

-To create the required database file you first need to download archive `Modern RDS Minimal` from Current RDS Hash Sets page https://www.nist.gov/itl/ssd/software-quality-group/nsrl-download/current-rds-hash-sets.
+To create the required database file you first need to download archive `Modern RDS Minimal` from Current RDS Hash Sets page https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/nsrl-download/current-rds.

-You should unpack the downloaded archive into `data/nsrl_rds/rds_modern/` with the following extracted file names:
+You should unpack the downloaded archive into `data/nsrl_rds/rds_modern/` with names of the extracted files:
 ```
 NSRLFile.txt
 NSRLMfg.txt